h0ssimo/h0ssimo.github.io/_drafts/tutorial/workflow-how-to-create-texture-map-for-game-hair-cards-using-xgen.md

 If you have noticed, there a little script button in front of every slider.
 If you click on for example the script button of the Length, it will open a window, allowing you to add more randomness or anything you like to it.
 Speaking of randomness, you can paste this code on the second line there to add more variety to the Length: $a * rand(0.8,1.2) What it tells the computer is to grab the length of every single hair, and multiply it by a random value between 0.8 and 1.2 to shorten or lengthen it.
 Obviously you can change the numbers as you like.
 The great thing about XGen is you can do this little trick to almost everything that has that script button in front of it.
 Like Taper, Width, Taper Start, etc.

+Next, I uncheck the Tube Shade option to be able to see the color of the hair a bit better in the viewport.

 The Modifier CV Count that I mentioned earlier, was for the generated hair and not the Guides.
 If you want to add more points to the guides, select them, and click on the Rebuild... button to input as many points as you like on your Guides.
 It a lot when it comes to shaping the hair.

+I guess that's all we needed in the Primitives tab.

+In the Preview/Output tab, there are a couple of stuff to have an eye on.
+The first being the Renderer under the Output Settings.
+This is where you tell XGen which rendering engine you're gonna be using in the end.
+Then there the Primitive Bound right underneath the Renderer.
+Just have this in mind that every time you change your hair, come here and click on Auto Set button before you render.
+To make sure that the hair boundary has enough space to include all the hair we've created.

+This tab also includes the shader information.
+Its options varies depending on your renderer.
+So I say, sometimes it's easier to just select the Description in the outliner, and assign a material as you would normally do in Maya.
+Remember, select the Description, not the Collection or any other nodes there.

+Welcome to the Modifiers tab.
+This is the fun part.
+Here, you can add details to the hair.

+There are a lot of things you can do here, but let me talk about what I like to do in these situations.
+I add two Clumping modifiers, the first one is the one with big broad clumps, the second one has more subtle clumps to add more details.
+Just have in mind that in order to use a Clumping modifier, after adding it, you need to click on Setup Maps... and Generate some sort of map to tell the computer where and how many clumps you need in your modifier.
+Then, I add a Cut modifier to well, cut the hair tips to add more variety to it.
+Then there's Noise modifier, I like this one a lot because there are a lot of styling I can do only with this modifier.
+Play with the Magnitude, Frequency, Mask and other options to get what you need.
+Next, I add a coil, which basically has a spring-like effect on the hair.
+I kept it very low in my case, but you can try it out to see what you like.

+Again, as I have mentioned before, the Modifier CV Count in the Primitives tab, comes to play here.
+The Noise and Coil modifiers for example, rely heavily on that.
+As with same values for them, if you change the Modifier CV Count number, you will see a different result.

+You need to create a Description and do these steps for every hair group in your hair texture sheet.
+Each one with a different style and usage, and possibly a unique material to add more variety to the color.

+Then, set your orthographic camera as if you're seeing your texture sheet in it.
+Optimize the view, and have as little empty space as you can to be efficient.